 - benefit from extra resources and equipment suited to their needs

-- enjoy a range of new play, learning and activity experiences
+- enjoy a range of new play, learning and activities

 - be prepared for starting school

-Early years providers are ultimately responsible for identifying eligible children and should speak to parents to find out who is eligible and encourage those that may be eligible to register so that the maximum amount of funding can reach Barnsley providers.
+Early years providers are ultimately responsible for finding eligible children.
+They should speak to parents to find out who is eligible.
+They should encourage those that may be eligible to register.
+This is so that the maximum amount of funding can reach Barnsley providers.